Preparation to Make on Chinese Eve

 There’s nothing wrong in embracing and believing in the tradition of others as long as you work hard for it and you don’t depend your life on it to be the only source of your fortune.

 Feel free to share your comment and justify our self-invented world of feng shui 🙂 Feng shui is not a religion, it’s not a superstition.
 It’s a science of how the nature in us behaves.
-This article is not made by a full-bred Chinese, we were simply amused to their way of life.
+This article is not made by a full-bred Chinese, we were simply amused by their way of life.

 DeiVille.com, created by Green Dei (Daryll Villena)